PCOS and Pregnancy: Key Risks and How to Manage Them

 Just as PCOS can impact the mother, it may also pose some risks to the baby.
 With proper prenatal care and monitoring, most of these risks can be minimized.

-Preterm Birth Risk with PCOS Pregnancy
+Risk of Preterm Birth in PCOS Pregnancy

 Pregnant women with PCOS are at a slightly higher risk of preterm delivery.
 Maintaining stable blood sugar and hormone levels, along with regular medical supervision, helps reduce the risk of early labor.